Plan9-Archive/plan9ants/doc/livecd.md

 ### Installation

-* Install process is the same as for standard 9front with addition of fossil+venti option
+* Install process is the same as for standard 9front with addition of fossil+venti option and cpu/auth configuration option

 ANTS is compatible with the standard 9front fileservers, but restores the option of installing fossil and venti because fossil rootscores offer a powerful mechanism for efficiently working with multiple root filesystems.
 Fossil is generally considered less reliable than the other fileservers, so if you do choose to use Fossil, make sure to have a good backup system for your data.
 ANTS includes some tools for assisting with replicating data between Venti servers and managing rootscore archives.
 See man ventiprog for usage example.

 * Install process lets you add a password to plan9.ini to setup boot/admin namespace access

-The only additional step in the installer, pwsetup, just adds a value to plan9.ini to provide a password for access to the independent admin namespace.
-Note that it does not set up a full authsrv/keyfs system, it just adds the password to factotum for hostowner access on port 17060.
+The only additional step in the installer, pwsetup, either adds a value to plan9.ini to provide a password for access to the independent admin namespace.
+This option does not set up a full authsrv/keyfs system, it just adds the password to factotum for hostowner access on port 17060.
+There is also an option to configure the system as a full cpu/auth server which means no gui/rio by default.
+The cpu option also means that the console shell is running in the boot/admin namespace.
+You can start rio with the command

+	gui

+at which point you will still be in the namespace outside the root fileserver.
+You can use the rerootwin -f boot, service=con, . $home/lib/profile, grio sequence to start a subrio that will be rooted conventionally.

 * Install makes plan9rc the default booting command/method